 I look down by the dock and see the Navy vessels anchored in the bay and the crowds of sailors walking on the water towards the land...

 |I WANTED TO STEAL...: by Jack Kerouac, early November?
 1952, a class-envy dream.

 I wanted to steal this pink woolen sweater.
 I didn't need it.
 What I really wanted to steal was middle-class security...

 |IN A STRANGE LIVINGROOM: by Jack Kerouac, late August 1952, an advisory dream.

 June admired this forgotten philosopher Plipias or Snipias, who wrote 'Never go on strike against man'...

-Flying green snakes swarm over Elkhorn Marsh.
-But my mom says "They're just cockroaches"---she's not fooled by my... friends?
+Green snakes fly over Elkhorn Marsh.
+My mom says "They're just cockroaches."
+She's not fooled by my... friends?